Updated: Sep 14

 The hardest part of any digital transformation is figuring out where your data lives and getting it organized.
 Michelin had a lot of databases that were managed by different teams and multiple outside agencies.
 With data scattered and siloed, it was difficult and expensive to actually use it — but in the end, organizing it was difficult but possible.
 With Marketing Cloud, Michelin finally collected all of that disparate data in a single location.
 The ROI was almost immediate, and Michelin saved more than $1 million a year in data and storage fees alone.

 By consolidating their data, Michelin was finally able to see who was really buying their tires.
-This delivered a clearer picture of their target audience, and they started using this data to analyze behavior throughout customer journeys and identify patterns over time.
+This delivered a clearer picture of their target audience, and they started using this data to analyse behaviour throughout customer journeys and identify patterns over time.
 This improved targeting efficiency saved the company another $1 million in the first year.

 Now, Michelin can proactively act on signals customers send them and use new marketing channels to create new leads for the brand.
 For Michelin, the most innovative channel has been SMS, which has given the company access to customers at the point of purchase.
 For the first time ever, Michelin can have direct conversations and deliver calls-to-action right when customers need new tires.